zonemaster/zonemaster-backend/docs/installation.md

     $ psql --version

+Note: the default Debian package repository does not have a recent enough PostgreSQL server version.
+If you're using Debian, you'll either have to use an external database, install from another repository or use the MySQL backend.

 4) Connect to Postgres as a user with administrative privileges and set things up:

     $ sudo su - postgres